-Getting tested for Covid-19 is easy and simple.
-Almost in every city there are several private laboratories who do PCR tests (throat and/or nose swabs).
-In most cases is required but please check.
-You'll get results over email or in a SMS in Romanian and English.
-Use Google or ask someone who speaks Romanian for help with finding a testing centre.
-You can also find quit tests in pharmacies.
+Getting tested for Covid-19 in Romania is easy and simple.
+Almost in every city there are private laboratories who do PCR tests (throat and/or nose swabs) and quick antigen tests (and issue a document for travel purposes). is required to get tested.
+You can get the results over email or in a SMS in Romanian and/or English.

 4. What to visit in Romania during Covid-19?

 Outdoor tours and trips are the for tours and trips in Romania during Covid-19 since it's easier to maintain social distancing and there's a low risk of getting the virus.
 After spending a few months in lockdown, nothing feels more liberating than reconnecting with nature and exploring the great outdoors once again.
 Thankfully, Romania has some of the most beautiful natural landscapes in all of Europe, so there are lots of options to choose from.

 You can go on nature and wildlife tours (Romania has the highest biodiversity in Europe), go hiking, or explore the Romanian countryside, with its peaceful traditional villages, most of which have had no confirmed Coronavirus cases.
 Check our Romania hiking guide for more info.

 Since the Carpathian Mountains cover one-third of the country, tours and trip in nature are the easiest to go for.
 No matter if you start your adventure from the capital Bucharest or other major cities, you'll find lots of natural attractions around them, and dreamy landscapes are never more than a short drive away.